 What are the possible causes?

 It is important to note that catarrh is typically triggered by a response of the immune system to an infection or irritation.
-As a result, the lining of the nose and throat becomes swollen and mucus is produced.
+As a result, there is swelling of lining of the nose and increasing production of mucus.

-In most cases, this can be triggered by the following:
+In most cases, the triggers include the following:

 - Hay fever